 We can't guarantee the amount you will get back if you move out of the With-Profit Fund before or after your originally selected retirement date.

-You can find further details about the With-Profit Fund and market value reductions in 'A guide to your with-profits investment and how we manage our With-Profit Fund - for customers investing through pension plans', which is available at aviva.co.uk/savings-and-retirement/products/select-investment/funds-to-invest-in/with-profits/useful-guides.html.
+You can find further details about the With-Profit Fund and market value reductions in 'A guide to your with-profits investment and how we manage our With-Profit Fund - for customers investing through pension plans', which is available at aviva.co.uk/retirement/products/select-investment/funds-to-invest-in/with-profits/useful-guides.html.

 What do you mean by dependant?